 Alireza Tajiki was arrested along with several other young men in May 2012 on suspicion of murdering and raping his friend who was stabbed to death.
-He was held in solitary confinement in a police station run by the Agahi (the investigative arm of Iran's police) in Shiraz, Fars Province, for 15 days, and then transferred to the city's Centre for Correction and Rehabilitation, a detention facility used for holding individuals below 18 years of age.
-Alireza Tajiki was held there until early May 2016, when he was transferred to Shiraz's Adel Abad Prison and placed in solitary confinement in preparation for his execution.
+He was held in solitary confinement in a police station run by the Agahi (the investigative arm of Iran's police) in Shiraz, Fars Province, for 15 days, and then transferred to the city's Centre of Correction and Rehabilitation, a detention facility used for holding individuals below 18 years of age.
+He was held there until early May 2016, when he was transferred to Shiraz's Adel Abad Prison and placed in solitary confinement in preparation for his execution.
 He was removed from solitary confinement on 15 May, after his execution was halted at the last minute.

-The second Supreme Court verdict of February 2015, which upheld Alireza Tajiki's conviction and death sentence, was only seven lines long and did not refer to any of the flaws previously identified by the court.
+The second Supreme Court verdict of February 2015, which upheld Alireza Tajiki's death sentence, was only seven lines long and did not refer to any of the flaws previously identified by the court.
 It simply stated that "the request for appeal is unjustified considering the content of the court file, the reasoning of the court of first instance, and the attainment of knowledge about the guilt of the accused."
 The Head of the Judiciary approved the decision later that year.
-Amnesty International is concerned that the principle of "the knowledge of the judge" (elm-e ghazi) in Iranian law allows judges to make their own subjective and possibly arbitrary determination of guilt in the absence of conclusive evidence.
+Amnesty International is concerned that the principle of "the knowledge of judge" (elm-e ghazi) in Iranian law allows judges to make their own subjective and possibly arbitrary determination of guilt in the absence of conclusive evidence.

 The minimum age of criminal responsibility in Iran has been set at nine lunar years for girls and 15 lunar years for boys.
-From this age, a child who is convicted of crimes that fall within the category of hodud (a crime for which a fixed punishment is derived from the Qur'an or the Hadith) or qesas (retribution-in-kind connected with a criminal act) is generally convicted and sentenced in the same way as an adult.
+From this age, a child who is convicted of crimes that fall within the category of hodud (offences against God carrying inalterable punishments prescribed by Shari'a law) or qesas (retribution-in-kind connected with a criminal act) is generally convicted and sentenced in the same way as an adult.
 However, since the adoption of the 2013 Islamic Penal Code, judges have been given discretion not to sentence juvenile offenders to death if they determine that juvenile offenders did not understand the nature of the crime or its consequences, or their "mental growth and maturity" are in doubt.
 The criteria for assessing "mental growth and maturity" are unclear and arbitrary.
 Judges may seek expert opinion from the Legal Medicine Organization of Iran (a state forensic institution) or rely on their own assessment even though they may lack expertise on issues of child psychology.